encolajs/encolajs-enforma/docs/ui-library-integration/primevue-preset.md

   }
 };

-// Use in createFormKit
+// Use in createEnforma
-const formkit = createFormKit({
+const formkit = createEnforma({
   preset: customPrimeVuePreset
 });
 ```